-- a passive stage, to include a self-reflective exercise and situational judgement task - regional qualifiers, where selected competitors complete a series of exercises.
-Please note this will be a virtual round this year. - a UK national final, taking place at a location to be confirmed later in the year.
+- an entry stage, to include a self-reflective exercise and situational judgement task - national qualifiers, where selected competitors complete a series of exercises. - a UK national final, taking place at a location to be confirmed later in the year.

 Competitors will be expected to exercise judgement and take appropriate action to support individuals to maintain their independence, dignity and control through a variety of practical exercises.
 These exercises have been designed to assess a contestants' critical thinking, decision making and judgement skills.
-In addition to these key skills sets, judges will also seek to measure a competitors' innate values, worldview and behavioural traits to establish their level of competence operating in a L3 Health and Social Care role in the UK.
+In addition to these key skills sets, judges will also seek to measure a competitors' innate values, worldview and behavioural traits to establish their level of competence operating in a Level 3 health and social care role in the UK.

-Passive Stage:
+Entry Stage:

-- following registration, competitors will be forwarded an eligibility checklist to complete to confirm they meet the requirements to enter this year's competition - all competitors will have a week to sign and return this form - on return all eligible competitors will be forwarded electronically two tasks to complete - competitors will have one week to submit their completed tasks late submissions will not be considered - competitors can use the template provided or alternatively submit their responses as a Microsoft Word file

-If the alternative option is taken - the responses must be clearly labelled and in line with the exercise instructions and fulfil the specified criteria

-- each eligible set of tasks will be judged and marked within two weeks of the deadline for registration - an agreed number of the highest scoring competitors will be selected to go forward to the regional qualifiers - all competitors will be informed by e-mail as to the outcome of their passive stage submission.
+- following registration, eligible competitors will be forwarded electronically three tasks to complete. - competitors will have one week to submit their completed tasks late submissions will not be considered. - competitors can use the template provided or alternatively submit their responses as a PDF file.
+If the alternative option is taken the responses must be clearly labelled and in line with the exercise instructions and fulfil the specified criteria - Returned and completed tasks will be judged and marked within two weeks of the deadline for registration. - an agreed number of the highest scoring competitors will be selected to go forward to the national qualifiers. - competitors will be informed by e-mail on the outcome of their entry stage submission.

-Regional qualifiers:
+National qualifiers: